 Zach Wichmann serves as the CCI staff member for the Promotion & Defense of Marriage Department.

 Jennifer Collins – Rockford

 Mary O'Grady – Rockford

-Carlos Tejeda – Springfield
+Carlos Tejeda – Springfield-in-Illinois

 Deacon Richard Hudzik serves as the current chair of the department.

 In November 2012, the Promotion & Defense of Marriage Department issued its Marriage Toolkit, a resource for clergy, parish staff and the laity.